Best Money-Saving Apps

 5. Checkout 51

-If I’m being completely honest, I like this one the least.
+If I’m being completely honest, this is one of the money-saving apps I use the least.
 The selection of items is often not what I plan on purchasing.
 However, I still like it better than a lot of other apps I’ve tried.
 Here’s why.

 The more produce items you purchase, the more produce rebates you can unlock.